 Restricted eating and kilojoule counting isn’t a strategy for developing long-term healthy eating habits.
 For some teenagers, dieting can even be a risk factor for eating disorders.
 So try to talk to your child about eating in a healthy way rather than about starting a diet.

 When teenagers feel good about their bodies, they’re more likely to have good self-esteem and mental health, as well as balanced attitudes to eating and physical activity.
 You can read more about the relationship between health and body image

 As children become teenagers, changes to their lifestyle can put them at risk of unhealthy weight gain.
 For example, young people might:

 - do less physical activity, including less intense physical activity

-- do more activities that involve sitting down, such as socialising, reading, and using a computer and phone
+- do more activities that involve sitting down, like socialising, reading and using computers and phones

-- eat fewer of the foods they need to maintain a healthy weight, such as fruit, vegetables and low-fat dairy products
+- eat fewer of the foods they need to maintain a healthy weight, like fruit, vegetables and low-fat dairy products

 - eat more high-energy food, takeaway food and snacks

 eat away from home more and make food decisions that you can’t control.